fullstack-development/react-redux-starter-kit/docs/en/feature/lazy-feature.md

 ## How to use a lazy feature
 ### In modules

-A lazy feature which is used in a module is loaded using a `featureConnect` HOC.
+A lazy feature which is used in a module is loaded using a `withAsyncFeatures` HOC.
 It takes a map with features' loaders (you can also pass a preloader as a second argument and it'll be shown while the entries are loading) and returns a component with features' entries passed as props.

 ```
 /* userSearch feature used in Search module */